 Of course we need all this – we are told – in order to live life to the fullest.

 After bringing up children or having demanding careers, we reach the 50 something years and become aware of a nagging anxiety, even a sense of being unfulfilled.

 Our life is not empty by any means, and we fill it adequately enough, but somehow it’s lacking, and there feels to be something deeply unsatisfying about the future as if there’s a hollow that needs to be filled.
-We may even look to our adult children to help fill the void, having a much deeper engagement in their lives than our parents generation might have expected of us.

 The next big thing

 In our earlier years many of us were fortunate to always be moving onto the next big thing.
 Looking forward to the next stage with a sense of anticipation.

 There was always something happening, or about to happen in our lives from leaving home, to getting a job, falling in love, getting married, moving into a first flat, decorating our first house, having children, buying a car, family holidays, birthday parties, Christmas and more.
 In fact there was a tide of happening that swept them along without much time to make sense of everything.

 No wonder really that when we get to the top of our self imposed hills, and can’t find the pot of gold, we look around and ask: “Is this it then?”

 Because our generation has mostly been focussed on having fun, acquiring stuff, trying not to age, and having a good time, I wonder as we get older is this enough?

 In reality I put it out there that the secret to the good life, and living life to the fullest is about much more than this.